Great Ideas for Spending More Quality Time with Your Kids

 One thing that’s easy and useful to remember as a parent is to never do any house repairs without your kids.
 Home improvements are not only a great way to spend time with your loved ones without screens, but they are also an amazing teaching tool that will show your kids many useful skills for the future.
 Your attic, kitchen, basement and crawl spaces are all classrooms where your little ones can learn how to use their brain and hands to safely fix things.
 Little ones can hold the flashlight and fetch your tools while older kids can dictate the instructions and even fix things on their own (with your guidance).

 While your kids might see that as a chore at first, there’s absolutely no healthier way to spend quality time with your children than exercising.
 Regular physical activity adds years to your life—years that you can spend with your family.
 Plus, it makes your kids healthy, strong, mentally calm and socially skilled.
 And you don’t have to hit the gym to get a good workout.
-Think tag, jump rope, racquetball, hoops, soccer—all those activities that kids usually enjoy.
+Think tag, jump tope, racquetball, hoops, soccer, fun shooting games with a gel ball shooter—all those activities that kids usually enjoy.

 Have a Photoshoot